RelationalAI SDK for Java

 Listing Users

-You can list users through a client (opens in a new tab) object as follows:
+You can list users as follows:

 var rsp = client.listUsers();